 As explained above, the CTE Committee plans to visit all LEAs in Phase 1 of the CTE ERT visit program.
-This would mean visiting schools in 13 LEAs in School Year 2024-2025 and the remaining 9 LEAs in School Year 2025-2026.
-The proposed timeline means conducting six visits in the fall semester and seven visits in the spring semester of School Year 2024-25, targeting a mix of small and large LEAs.
-Each visit will span one day and will encompass at least two schools (or one school and one CTE center).
-This will mean visiting at least 26 schools in School Year 2024-2025 which meets the legislative requirement to visit 10 percent of CTE programs (23 schools) per year.
-In each LEA, the CTE Committee will choose a representative set of schools to visit, taking into account many factors including school type (CTE center vs. comprehensive high school), geography, size, and range of programming.
-We will also consider schools or programs with lower enrollment or completion rates (see Appendix A for a draft timeline).
+This would mean visiting schools in 13 LEAs in the 2024-2025 SY and the remaining nine LEAs in 2025-2026 SY, with the assumption that two LEAs have already been visited during the pilot year.
+The proposed timeline means conducting six visits in the fall semester and seven visits in the spring semester of 2024-2025 SY, targeting a mix of small and large LEAs.
+Each visit will span one day and will encompass at least two schools (or one comprehensive high school and one CTE center).
+This will mean visiting at least 26 schools in the 2024-2025 SY, which meets the legislative requirement to visit 10 percent of schools with CTE programs (approximately 23 schools) per year.
+In each LEA, the CTE Committee will choose a representative set of schools to visit, taking into account multiple factors including school type (CTE center vs. comprehensive high school), geography, size, and range of programming.
+The CTE ERT will also consider schools or programs with lower enrollment or completion rates.
+See the graphic below for a draft timeline for visits in the 2024-2025 SY.
 CTE ERTs will prioritize visiting the 22 LEAs that were not part of the pilot year.
-If time and resources allow, CTE ERTs will revisit the pilot LEAs which would mean visiting 11 LEAs in School Year 2025-26.
+If time and resources allow, CTE

+ERTs will revisit the pilot LEAs which would mean visiting 11 LEAs in the 2025-2026 SY.
 The CTE Committee will also spend time in spring of 2026 revising tools for Phase 2 visits.
-The timeline takes into account LEA calendar constraints; CTE Committee staff will work with the LEAs to organize the agenda to cause the least disruption as possible to the school day.
+The timeline takes into account LEA calendar constraints; CTE Committee staff will work with the LEAs to organize the agenda to ensure the least disruption as possible to the school day.